Blue carbon: Role in climate change context

 Estimates of the economic value of blue carbon ecosystems per hectare.
 Based on 2009 data from UNEP/GRID-Arendal.

-As habitats that sequester carbon are altered and decreased, that stored amount of C is being released into the atmosphere, continuing the current accelerated rate of climate change.
-Impacts on these habitats globally will directly and indirectly release the previously stored carbon, which had been sequestered in the sediments of these habitats.
+As blue carbon ecosystems that sequester carbon are degraded or destroyed, the carbon once stored in these ecosystems is susceptible to being released into the atmosphere, continuing the current accelerated rate of climate change.
 Declines in vegetated coastal habitats are seen worldwide.

 Quantifying rates of decrease are difficult to calculate, however measurements have been estimated by researchers indicating that if blue carbon ecosystems continue to decline, for any number of reasons, 30–40% of tidal marshes and seagrasses and approximately 100% of mangroves could be gone in the next century.

 Reasons for the decline of mangroves, seagrass, and marshes include land use changes, climate and drought related effects, dams built in the watershed, convergence to aquaculture and agriculture, land development and sea-level rise due to climate change.
 Increases in these activities can lead to significant decreases in habitat availability and thus increases in released C from sediments.

 As anthropogenic effects and climate change are heightened, the effectiveness of blue carbon sinks will diminish and CO_{2} emissions will be further increased.
 Data on the rates at which CO_{2} is being released into the atmosphere is not robust currently; however, research is being conducted to gather better information to analyze trends.
 Loss of underground biomass (roots and rhizomes) will allow for CO_{2} to be emitted changing these habitats into sources rather than carbon sinks.